-In light of the ongoing public health concerns related to the COVID-19 pandemic and in order to support public health efforts in managing COVID-19, Urbana intends to comply with any social distancing rules in effect at the time of the Meeting.
-Shareholders are urged to vote on the matters before the Meeting.
+Holders of Common Shares are urged to vote on the matters before the Meeting.
 Shareholders may submit questions to the Corporation in advance of the Meeting by email at AGM@urbanacorp.com.
 Questions so submitted will, subject to verification by Urbana of shareholder identity and confirmation of the question's relevance to the business of the Meeting, be addressed at the Meeting or via direct contact with the shareholder depending on content.
-The Corporation may take additional precautionary measures in relation to the Meeting in response to further developments in the COVID-19 pandemic.

-May 6, 2022
+May 8, 2025